zuf/groupdate/README.md

 :cake: Get the entire series - **the other best part**

-Supports PostgreSQL, MySQL, and Redshift, plus arrays and hashes
+Supports PostgreSQL, MySQL, Redshift and CockroachDB, plus arrays and hashes

 Limited support for [SQLite](#for-sqlite)